yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 engineering](https://en.wikipedia.org/wiki/Requirements_engineering), [business
 process modelling](https://en.wikipedia.org/wiki/Business_process_modeling).

+### The conventional approach

-Given the complexity of the modern applications, usually, the requirements of the entire system have to be broken into several components.
+Given the complexity of the data-intensive applications, usually, the requirements of the entire system have to be broken into several components.
 Consider a scenario where the business in a financial service organization wants to implement a *transaction system that tracks the client's transactions on certain products